Back-to-school bus issues lead to upset parents

 “30 minutes for the supposedly shortest route, which is through a wooded area.
 I told that’s very unsafe.
 We are not doing that,” said Campbell.

 “Anybody can just pull over and pick them up.
-There is no stoplights there.
+There are no stoplights there.
 There are no stop lights for miles,” said Campbell.

 Campbell said the district has told her and her daughter to drive the kids to and from the bus stop or to carpool, but for many, that’s not an option.